devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 So first lets add a group before adding a user.

-To add a user in Centos, We can use `groupadd` command.
+To add a group in Centos, We can use `groupadd` command.
 To that command we need to provide groupname as an argument.

 `groupadd devops`{{execute}}